josephshawcroft/SpaceX-API/README.md

 - Add caching/persistence.
 Would do this using Room- the API response can be stored locally.
 - Extracting some of the logic out of the DialogFragment into the VM- for example the logic for deducing the date range filter could be extracted
 - Tests for the FilterVM logic
 - Minor improvements to the LaunchVM - for example I could pass the Schedulers via DI and make sure that the calls are happening on the correct threads.
-Could also add tests for the filters to make sure they are filtering the response as expectecxd
+Could also add tests for the filters to make sure they are filtering the response as expected